emmanex0121/shopsavvy/README.md

 # SHOPSAVVY

-A Project for SAIL TECH
+An E-commerce MVP Project for SAIL TECH

 ## Team Members